Updated March 24, 2021 to reflect amendments made to the law.

 - If prohibited, assess each technology to determine the impact of the moratorium and discontinue incompatible technology.
 If discontinued, ensure sensitive data is securely deleted.

 In addition, school data protection officers and key stakeholders in New York should work closely with technology providers to ensure that contracts clearly specify any collection or use of biometric data.
 Further, all parties should maintain awareness of any feature updates that collect biometric identifiers.
-Between now and July 2022, they should also closely monitor this issue and ensure their voices are included in the Commissioner’s report.
+Between now and July 2022, they should also closely monitor this issue and ensure their voices are included in the Director’s report.

 Technology providers should keep in mind that this law will likely raise questions for schools in New York, and should: